carlos-molina/contraval/README.md

-A smart contract that is meant to be reliable needs to account for these potentail situations.
+A smart contract that is meant to be reliable needs to account for and include mechanisms for tolerating these abnormal (and undesirable) situations that will sooner or later materialize.
 Thus the smart contract code that deals with the normal (ideal) execution needs to be complemented with code that deals with abnormal (exceptional)